Top-four primary: Top-five

 Petitions sponsored by Katherine M. Gehl and Institute for Political Innovation.

 Nevada

-Nevada Voters First has a petition for a Top-Five Ranked-Choice Voting Initiative, if enough signatures will appear on the ballot on November 8, 2022.
-At least 135,561 valid signatures are required by June 21, 2022 for the initiative to make the ballot, with, the group backing the voting overhaul,announcing it has gathered more than 266,000 signatures.
+After a petition by Nevada Voters First for a Top-Five Ranked-Choice Voting Initiative received the minimum number of signatures, the proposal appeared on the ballot in November 2022.

-The initiative would amend the Nevada Constitution to establish open top-five primaries and instant-runoff voting for general elections.
+The initiative proposed to amend the Nevada Constitution to establish open top-five primaries and instant-runoff voting for general elections.
 It would allow the 35% of voters who are not registered to a party to influence the candidates who advance to the general election.
 The change would apply to congressional, gubernatorial, state executive offices, and state legislative elections.
-Supportive legislation would be required for adopted by July 1, 2025.
+Implementing legislation would need to be adopted by July 1, 2025.

+It was narrowly approved by voters in 2022, and needed to be approved again in 2024 to take effect.
+It was narrowly rejected.